-- evapotranspiration rates.
-Forest thinning has the opposite impact.
-Beginning in the mid-1980s, in the western United States, the frequency of large forest fires and the length of the wildfire season increased suddenly and markedly (Glazer 2012).
-This trend has accelerated since the 2010's.
-In the last two years, two large fires have impacted the upper watershed, with 13,425 acres burning in the Loyalton Fire in 2020 and 73,773 acres burning in the Beckwourth Fire in 2021.
-These fires create the potential for increased erosion and hydrologic disruption while the - 1130 burned area recovers. - 1131 Over this same period, forests worldwide have been subjected to "stress complexes," - 1132 combinations of biotic and abiotic stresses, that have led to an increasing number of large-scale - 1133 forest dieback events (Glazer 2012).
-These stress complexes typically involve some - combination of drought, insects and/or fungi, and fire.
-A growing body of evidence indicates that - climate change has contributed to these dieback events (USDA Region 5 Ecology Program2021).
-Trees in coniferous forests are deep rooted and require large amounts of water.
-When - 1137 exposed to protracted water stress by a combination of drought and warmer temperatures, - 1138 these trees maintain themselves as long as possible by upward hydraulic redistribution of - 1139 ground water through their deep roots, resulting in less groundwater available to recharge - 1140 aquifers. - 1141 Forest restoration projects can improve groundwater recharge but must also address issues - related to soil compaction and disturbance related to ground-based operations.
-Disturbed or - 1143 compacted soil areas that are rehabilitated infiltration rates can increase, in some cases, by an - order of magnitude or more following soil decompaction/loosening or incorporation of - 1145 woodchips/organic material.
-For instance, in a simulated 1"/hr rainstorm, 90-95% of that rainfall - 1146 can be infiltrated on a treated site, as compared to an untreated site (Grismer, Hogan, 2004). - 1147 Meadow and wetland restoration can include the reconnection of the stream channel to the - 1148 floodplain or the reconnection of disconnected surface and groundwater hydrology due to roads - and trails or compaction from historic grazing.
-Degradation of a meadow's surface and - groundwater connectivity and function can be directly correlated with a decline in key ecosystem - services including water filtration (Woltemade 2000), flood attenuation (Loheide et al. 2009; Lowry et al. 2011), headwater storage capacity (Lord et al. 2011), greenhouse gas emissions - Lowry et al. 2011), headwater storage capacity (Lord et al. 2011), greenhouse gas emissions (Blankinship and Hart 2014: Reed et al. 2020), conifer encroachment (Lubetkin et al. 2017), loss - 1154 of bird and other wildlife populations (McKelvey et al. 1996; Campos et al. 2020), and resilience - 1155 against invasive plant species (Hammersmark et al. 2009). - 1156 Upper watershed restoration efforts can have a positive impact on downstream groundwater - 1157 and surface water resources and should be taken into consideration when considering the long 1158 term sustainability of groundwater resources in Sierra Valley.
-Specific soil treatments designed - 1159 to maximize soil infiltration can be combined with forest health projects, road and trail - 1160 construction, range management, and otherwise to address areas of low infiltration throughout - 1161 the watershed and thus contribute to an increase in groundwater storage.
-Collaborative projects - 1162 that work across ownership boundaries promotes shared stewardship and can create more - 1163 grant funding opportunities and have a positive influence on the local economy.
+Over this same period, forests worldwide have been subjected to "stress complexes," combinations of biotic and abiotic stresses, that have led to an increasing number of large-scale forest dieback events (Glazer 2012).
+These stress complexes typically involve some combination of drought, insects and/or fungi, and fire.
+A growing body of evidence indicates that climate change has contributed to these dieback events (USDA Region 5 Ecology Program 2021).
+Trees in coniferous forests are deep-rooted and require large amounts of water.
+When exposed to protracted water stress by a combination of drought and warmer temperatures, these trees maintain themselves as long as possible by upward hydraulic redistribution of groundwater through their deep roots, resulting in less groundwater available to recharge aquifers.

+Forest restoration projects can improve groundwater recharge but must also address issues related to soil compaction and disturbance related to ground-based operations.
+Disturbed or compacted soil areas that are rehabilitated infiltration rates can increase, in some cases, by an order of magnitude or more following soil decompaction/loosening or incorporation of woodchips/organic material.
+For instance, in a simulated 1" per hour rainstorm, 90-95% of that rainfall can be infiltrated on a treated site, as compared to an untreated site (Grismer, Hogan, 2004).

+Meadow and wetland restoration can include the reconnection of the stream channel to the floodplain or the reconnection of disconnected surface and groundwater hydrology due to roads and trails.
+Degradation of a meadow's surface and groundwater connectivity and function can be directly correlated with a decline in key ecosystem services including water filtration

+(Woltemade 2000), flood attenuation (Loheide et al. 2009; Lowry et al. 2011), headwater storage capacity (Lord et al. 2011), greenhouse gas emissions (Blankinship and Hart 2014; Reed et al. 2020), conifer encroachment (Lubetkin et al. 2017), loss of bird and other wildlife populations (McKelvey et al. 1996; Campos et al. 2020), and resilience against invasive plant species (Hammersmark et al. 2009).

+Upper watershed restoration efforts can have a positive impact on downstream groundwater and surface water resources and should be taken into consideration when considering the longterm sustainability of groundwater resources in Sierra Valley.
+Specific soil treatments designed to maximize soil infiltration can be combined with forest health projects, road and trail construction, range management, and otherwise to address areas of low infiltration throughout the watershed and thus contribute to an increase in groundwater storage.
+Collaborative projects that work across ownership boundaries promote shared stewardship and can create more grant funding opportunities and have a positive influence on the local economy.

-1164 4.3.8.1 Measurable Objectives
+4.3.8.1 Measurable Objectives

-1165 The objective of this upland management project is to improve recharge in higher slopes.
-This 1166 project will have multiple benefits, including potential for fire prevention.
+The objective of this upland management project is to improve recharge in higher slopes.
+This project will have multiple benefits, including potential for fire prevention.

-1168 Public noticing for the upland management project will be conducted by the GSAs prior to 1169 project implementation and including a CEQA Negative Declaration, if required.
-Public
+Public noticing for the upland management project will be conducted by the GSAs prior to project implementation and include a CEQA and NEPA Negative Declaration if required.
+Public notification is planned to be executed with significant project changes or additional project elements.

-- 1170 notification is planned to be executed with significant project changes or additional project 1171 elements. - 1172 4.3.8.3 Permitting and Regulatory Process - 1173 Permits will be obtained as necessary.
+Permits will be obtained as necessary.

-1175 This project is in the conceptualization stage.
-An exploration of funding sources, project location 1176 and project feasibility are planned within the first ten years of GSP implementation.
+This project is in the conceptualization stage.
+An exploration of funding sources, project location, and project feasibility is planned within the first ten years of GSP implementation.